veggerk/veggerby_2023_stable-iso_habitat/README.md

 The MixSIAR user manual is: `MixSIAR_user_manual.pdf`

 Each .rdm file in the `\R` folder is a separate mixing model for one species and effect combination.
 The initial data cleaning and organizing r scripts are labeled 01_ through 05_ in the order they are used.
 Map making script is labeled `06_ch2_draw_PS_map_fig_1`.
-Subsequent .rmd files are each for individual models.
+Subsequent .rmd files are each for individual models. `21_making_multiplot` script is used for combining individual posterior plots into one multi-plot.